user00000001/TesraMainChain/README.md

 ## Building the source

-Building gwan requires both a Go (version 1.7 or later) and a C compiler.
+Building tesramain requires both a Go (version 1.7 or later) and a C compiler.

 If build release version,Docker is required

 You can install them using your favourite package manager.
 Once the dependencies are installed, run

-    make gwan
+    make tesramain

 or, to build the full suite of utilities: